 Hong Kong International Airport, China

-There are more than 50 iBeacon devices installed in in terminal 1 of Hong Kong International Airport for providing passengers with real-time notifications, indoor maps and passenger guides.
-With the powerful navigation capabilities, beacon can send location information to travelers in different languages, including English, Korean, Chinese, Japanese.
+There are more than 50 iBeacon devices installed in terminal 1 of Hong Kong International Airport for providing passengers with real-time notifications, indoor maps, and passenger guides.
+With powerful navigation capabilities, beacon can send location information to travelers in different languages, including English, Korean, Chinese, and Japanese.

 Nice Côte d’Azur Airport, Paris France

 Nice Cote d ‘Azur Airport has launched an advanced mobile application in the Terminal 1 retail area while installing beacons throughout the airport to provide retail information.
 Meanwhile, airport VIP club passengers who use the app will automatically receive points as they pass through the airport.
 Prime premiers will also be able to use beacons to gain access to express security checkpoints.